+Brian is a Trustee and Treasurer of the JMA Trust, a charity which helps people across Scotland facing adversity.
 When he is not doing a deal or working with the portfolio you are most likely to find him playing sport or enjoying time with his family.

-Senior Corporate Partner, CMS
+Senior Partner, CMS

 He is a Trustee of Newlands Junior College, an innovative school which exists to help young people who are disengaged from education to make a success of their lives and contribute to society.